tilburgsciencehub/website/content/topics/Analyze/causal-inference/introduction/synthetic-control-methods-intro.md

 </p>

-The method aims to generate a synthetic California using information from a subset of control states (the “donor pool”) where a similar law was not implemented.
-The donor pool is the subset of case comparisons from which information is borrowed to generate a synthetic version of the treated unit (“California”).
+The method aims to generate a synthetic California using information from a subset of control states (the `donor pool`) where a similar law was not implemented.
+The donor pool is the subset of case comparisons from which information is borrowed to generate a synthetic version of the treated unit (`California`).

-First, we initiate the synthetic control object:
+### Step 2: Initiate the synthetic control object

 {{% codeblock %}}
 ```R